-Commitment Each member ensures effective representation of both governments and the Labrador Inuit.
+Commitment Each member ensures effective representation of both governments and the

+Labrador Inuit.

-Integrity Each member represents the interests of both governments and the mandate.
+Integrity Each member represents the interests of both governments and the Labrador the Labrador Inuit in the spirit of the Agreement.

-Labrador Inuit in a flexible, thorough and open manner within his/her governments and the Labrador Inuit in the spirit of the Agreement.
+Inuit in a flexible, thorough and open manner within his/her mandate.

-Respect Each member acts based on the needs and culture of both
+Respect Each member acts based on the needs and culture of both governments and